24 R&D breakthroughs that shaped 2024

 - Reduces stops by 30% and emissions by 10%

 Google’s “Project Green Light” is an initiative that leverages artificial intelligence (AI) and data from Google Maps to optimize traffic light timings, aiming to reduce stop-and-go traffic and associated vehicle emissions.
-By analyzing traffic patterns, the project provides actionable recommendations to city traffic engineers, which can be implemented using existing infrastructure.
-As of 2024, Project Green Light has been deployed at over 70 intersections across 13 cities globally, including Seattle, Rio de Janeiro, and Bangalore.
+By analyzing traffic patterns, the project provides actionable recommendations to city traffic engineers.
+To date, Project Green Light has been deployed at over 70 intersections across 13 cities globally, including Rio de Janeiro, and Bangalore.
 Early results indicate a potential reduction of up to 30% in stops and a 10% decrease in greenhouse gas emissions at optimized intersections.
 In 2024, the project expanded its reach, with Seattle becoming the first U.S. city to implement the system.

 11. Surgical robotics see dexterity advances